A survey and analysis of TLS interception mechanisms and motivations: Evaluation

 \subsection{Disincentives for use cases}

-We evaluate in Table~\ref{tab:proposal-usage} how techniques and proposals match with the stakeholders' incentives for each use case of a middlebox.
+We evaluate in Table~\ref{tab:proposal-usage} how techniques and proposals match with the stakeholders' incentives for each use case of a middlebox, i.e., whether schemes only require support from stakeholders that have clear motivating incentives (capital letters in Table~\ref{tab:stakes}).
 This evaluation aims to identify proposals that are ill-suited for specific use cases due to obvious misalignment of incentives.
 In particular, it does not account for technical deployability concerns and security features, which are further evaluated in §\ref{sec:evaluation-framework}.
 The criteria for applicability only considers whether the scheme enables the required access to unencrypted content for the use case.
 For instance, it is conceivable that proxy certificates are applicable for the \emph{IDS on outgoing connections (f1)} use case, despite the content provider's obvious reluctance to provide such certificates to the EUO in the general case.
 For general techniques such as session splitting and certificate sharing, we consider the applicability against all use cases, despite foolish combinations, e.g., session splitting at the server-side that requires provisioning the client with a custom root certificate (a situation typically seen at the client-side).
 This serves as a comparison for other proposals.
+From this simple evaluation, we are able to make the following observations.